thatcherfreeman/utility-dctls/README.md

 **Clamp Max (Checkbox)**: Uncheck to bypass the Max Clamping step.

+## ColorChecker DCTL
+Generates a colorchecker image based on the original specification (you can find in Documentation/ColorChecker.pdf).
+Outputs in XYZ/Linear color space.

+### DCTL Parameters
+**Exposure Adjustment**: Stops of exposure adjustment, in case the rendered image isn't your preferred brightness.

+**Outer Border Width**: How much black border to draw around the whole image.

+**Inner Border Width**: How much black border to draw around individual chips.

+**Convert Illuminant C to D65**: The xyY values used are copied from the spec, which assumed the Standard Illuminant C illuminant.
+As most electronics use a D65 illuminant, check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.

 ## Color Ramp DCTL
 Creates a color ramp from 0 to 100% Hue, Saturation, or Luminance.
 This can be used to monitor the output of your tools and overall node pipeline.